anonymlemur/remote_input_controller/README.md

 Contributions are welcome!
 Please fork the repository and open a pull request with your changes.
 ## License

-This project is licensed under the MMozilla Public License Version 2.0 - see the LICENSE.md file for details.
+This project is licensed under the Mozilla Public License Version 2.0 - see the LICENSE.md file for details.